How To Redomicile A Foreign Company To Singapore?

 • Ensure that pre-existing charges are registered within 30 days of redomiciliation.
 For example, if your company’s assets are subject to a floating charge by a bank, you would need to ensure proper registration of this charge.
 Your company directors may be liable for sanctions such as fines if this is not complied with.

 Once you have ensured these steps have been complied with, you are able to move on to the next stage of your company’s journey and benefit from its new status as a Singapore-registered company.
-That would mark the completion of your foreign company re-domiciliation to Singapore.
+Thus, that would mark the completion of your foreign company re-domiciliation to Singapore.

 READY TO RELOCATE YOUR COMPANY OR SETUP A NEW SINGAPORE COMPANY AS A FOREIGNER?